 - Refill the bucket from the nearby tap as a courtesy to the next person.

 - If you see toilet paper or paper towels nearby, use it to dry your hands before leaving, and throw it in the trash.
-Don’t flush it, as many systems can’t handle it.
+Don’t try to flush it, as many systems can’t handle it.

 - Fill a bucket with water and dump it into the basin.
 Repeat until everything has gone down the hole, trying not to get it on the surrounding floor.